amiracle/grand_central/README.md

 ### Adding Master Account

 Log into the Grand Central App and navigate to the Accounts Section.
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_1.png)

 Click on the “New Organization Master Account” button and the Master Account will now be added to your console:
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_12.png)

-Next, validate this IAM user has access to list all the accounts in the organization:
+Next, validate this IAM user has access to list all the accounts in the organization.
+Click on the Action button and select

 All the available accounts should show up in a Splunk Search window:
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_3.png)